Fairness Risks for Group-conditionally Missing Demographics: Fairness with Group-Conditionally Unavailable Demographics

-In the sequel, we will assume there is already a semi-supervised learning algorithm that predicts $Y$ and $A$ with probabilistic models $P_f(Y|X, \Ytil)$ and $q_\phi(A|X, \Atil)$, respectively.
-For example, the encoder of a variational auto-encoder (VAE), which will be detailed in Section~\ref{sec:risk_model_vae}.
+In the sequel, we will assume there is an SSL algorithm that predicts $Y$ and $A$ with probabilistic models $P_f(Y|X, \Ytil)$ and $q_\phi(A|X, \Atil)$, respectively.
+For example, the encoder of a VAE, which will be detailed in Section~\ref{sec:risk_model_vae} as \eqref{eq:q(a|xa)}.
+Both $A$ and $Y$ can be \textbf{multi-class}.
 It is now natural to extend the fairness risk by taking the \textit{expectation} of these missing values:

 In the case of no misrepresentation, the expectation of $A_i$ can be replaced by $A_i = \atil_i$ if $\atil_i \neq \emptyset$.
 Likewise for $Y_i$.
 Adding this vanilla semi-supervised regularizer to an existing learning objective of $P_f$ and $q_\phi(A|X,\Atil)$ such as VAE gives a straightforward promotion of fairness, and we will also discuss its optimization in Section~\ref{sec:gumbel_vanilla}.
 However, despite its clear motivation, we now demonstrate that it is indeed plagued with conceptual and practical issues, which we will address next.